Understanding McKenzie Friend Support in Family Court

-Did you ever imagine you’d need to understand the workings, process and procedures of the UK Family Court system?
+Did you ever imagine you’d need to understand the workings, process, and procedures of the UK Family Court system?
 Me neither.
-But sometimes in life, things don’t quite go the way you planned and you end up needing to face family court proceedings, without any prior knowledge or experience.
+But sometimes in life, things don’t quite go the way you planned.
+You may find yourself facing family court proceedings without any prior knowledge or experience.

-Navigating the family court system can feel overwhelming, particularly if you are going through the process without legal representation such as a solicitor or barrister to assist you.
-If you opt to represent yourself through choice or necessity, you’re known as a Litigant in Person.
-And at this point, most people quickly realise that the process is going to be complex, emotional and difficult to manage alone.
+Navigating the family court system can feel overwhelming.
+This is especially true if you are going through the process without legal representation, such as a solicitor or barrister.
+If you choose to represent yourself, you become a Litigant in Person.
+At this point, many people quickly realise that the process is complex, emotional, and difficult to manage alone.
 This is where a McKenzie Friend can play a valuable role.

 Understanding the Role of a McKenzie Friend

 A McKenzie Friend is someone who provides support to a Litigant in Person before and during family court proceedings.
-They are not necessarily legally qualified, but they are permitted to assist with practical and emotional support throughout the process.
+They are not necessarily legally qualified, but they can assist with practical and emotional support throughout the process.

 The concept originates from a 1970 case (McKenzie v McKenzie), where it was established that individuals have the right to receive reasonable assistance in court.